sucremad/CProgrammingLanguage/C2/README.md

  | 30 <= net < 50 | Preintermediate |
  | 50 <= net < 70 | Intermediate |
  | 70 <= net | Upper |

+* __Example2__ - Get the information of the selected geometric shape and print the area on the screen.